elchicha/elchicha.github.io/README.md

 # Welcome to my Business Analytics Portfolio!
-I'm passionate about using data to drive insights and inform business decisions.
+I'm passionate about leveraging data to drive insights and empower high-performing teams for both business success and exceptional product quality.
 This portfolio showcases my skills and experience in areas like:

-* Data Analysis - Cleaning, transforming, and analyzing data to extract valuable insights.
+* Data-Driven Decision Making: Utilizing data analysis to identify trends, opportunities, and potential risks, guiding informed decisions that benefit both the business and product development.
+* Team Collaboration and Communication: Fostering clear and effective communication between business stakeholders, data analysts, and product teams, ensuring alignment and a shared vision.
+* Performance Optimization: Employing data analytics to identify areas for improvement in business processes and product functionality, leading to better user experiences and increased efficiency.
-* Data Visualization - Creating clear and compelling visualizations to communicate data effectively.
+* Data Visualization: Creating clear and compelling visualizations that engage stakeholders and facilitate data-driven conversations.
-* Market Research - Conducting research to understand market trends and customer behavior.

-While I'm constantly working on new projects, this space is a work in progress!
-In the meantime, feel free to explore some of the resources below to learn more about my background and approach to business analytics.
+__While I'm constantly working on new projects, this space is a work in progress!__
+In the meantime, feel free to explore some of the resources below to learn more about my background and approach to using data analytics for business and product excellence.

 Connect with me!